Zhangerr/zhangerr.github.io/resume2.md

 *  Version control system in Java inspired by git; supports interactive rebasing and merging

 ### Sailboat
-*  C++ web server with an embedded Lua virtual machine as the scripting language
+*  C++ web server from scratch with an embedded Lua virtual machine as the scripting language

 ### Kidney Exchange Cycle Detection
 *  NP-hard problem solver that used a variety of greedy algorithms and heuristics to approximate solutions